flowhub/docs.flowhub.io/index.md

 Flowhub is web-based IDE for flow-based programming.
 It is built on [NoFlo.js](http://noflojs.org/) for both client and server.
 It can connect to any language or environment that can talk the [FBP Network Protocol](http://noflojs.org/documentation/protocol/).

-Flowhub is currently in beta testing.
-Please refer to [the FAQ](http://flowhub.io/documentation/flowhub-faq/) for more information.

 ## Support

 * For support and discussion about NoFlo and flow-based programming in general, see the links at [noflojs.org/support/](http://noflojs.org/support/)